 - Allergic asthma: Different allergies could trigger asthma, such as pollen, mold, or pet dander.

-- Non-allergic asthma: The reasons for non-allergic asthma are not very well understood.
+- Non-allergic asthma: Asthma is not due to allergies.
+Reasons are not very well understood.

 - Cough-variant asthma: People with this type of asthma often have a dry, non-productive cough (no mucus is produced).
 They do not experience any other common asthma symptoms, except coughing.

-Any previous allergies, other respiratory disorders, environmental factors and genetics are said to play a role in the asthma occurrence.
+Any previous allergies, other respiratory disorders, environmental factors and genetics are said to have played role in the asthma occurrence.

 Diagnosis & treatment

-With careful observation of your symptoms, previous allergies and health history in general; your healthcare provider may order for blood tests, skin tests, chest X-ray or spirometry to diagnose the cause of asthma.
+- With careful observation of your symptoms, previous allergies and health history in general; your healthcare provider may order for blood tests, skin tests, chest X-ray or spirometry to diagnose your type of allergy.

-Treatment usually includes a combination of medicines, inhalers, or therapies that relax your airways, reduce your respiratory secretions, and ease your asthma symptoms.
+- Treatment includes a combination of medicines, inhalers, or therapies that ease your asthma symptoms and relax your airways.

 - Cleveland. https://my.clevelandclinic.org/health/diseases/6424-asthma Accessed on 28-03-2022